 Select three or four colours in a similar colour family and pour them in the middle of the board.
 Take a large sea sponge and dab the paint all over the board to create a blended and subtle mottled effect.

 Finish with a thin coat of matte, water-resistant sealer.
-This will prevent wear and tear and so food will not stain the backdrop after repeated use.
+Doing so prevents wear and tear.
+It also ensures the food will not stain the backdrop after repeated use.

-The nice thing about plywood is that it is lighter and easier to store than some other types of wood used for food photography backgrounds, such as pine or spruce are quite heavy in comparison.
+The beautiful thing about plywood is that it is lighter and easier to store.
+Other types of wood used for food photography backgrounds such as pine or spruce are quite heavy in comparison.

 9. Craft or Construction Papers

 If you enjoy colourful food photography, using craft paper can be a great option.

-Source large pieces of craft paper or construction paper at your local craft supply store, or check out sites like Amazon for packages of paper offering a variety of colours.
+You can source large pieces of craft paper or construction paper at your local craft supply store.
+But you can also check out sites like Amazon for packages of paper offering a variety of colours.

-In the image above, I used a large piece of yellow construction paper as my background.
+In the image below, I used a large piece of yellow construction paper as my food photography background.

 8. Old Baking Paper

-If your cookie sheets are looking too new or you want to rough them up a bit further, coat them with butter or oil and bake them on high heat until they brown.
+If your baking paper is looking too new or you want to rough it up a bit further, coat with butter or oil and bake on high heat until it is brown.